trisha-m/cmpe220-project/README.md

 }
 ```

-Python's, ... implementation of `benchmark()` follow the same logic.
+Python's, and ...'s implementation of `benchmark()` follow the same logic.

 ### Adding Java Benchmarks